qouteall/imm_ptl_wiki_copy/Portals.md

 ### Mode : `scaledView`

 The `scaledView` type end portal shows an overlook of the entire end island.
-It consists of 6 portals with scale transformation (and another 6 client-only portals on the end dimension).
+It consists of 6 portals with scale transformation and "fuse view" enabled.

 ![](https://qouteall.fun/imm_ptl_wiki_copy/assets/2020-09-15-21-13-34.png)